 The company estimates the allowance for doubtful trade receivables based on assessment of specific accounts where the company has objective evidence (comprising default in payment terms or significant financial difficulty) that certain tenants are unable to meet their financial obligations.
-In these cases, the judgment used was based on the best available facts and circumstances including but not limited to, the length of relationship.
+In these cases, the judgment used was based on the best available facts and circumstances.